wonch002/City-Explorer/city_explorer/datasets/README.md

 # Datasets

 Documentation for all of our datasets.
+A zipped file should always live on Microsoft Teams `Teams -> CSE6242 Group Project -> General -> Files -> Datasets -> data.zip`.
+Download, and add to this folder.

 ## Cities